Follow best practices to collect data and build trust

 1. Establish authenticity with strong tools and partnerships

-With so many services available, potential users may struggle to tell the difference between websites and platforms that have real value and the frauds.
+New online services come out every day.
+Potential users may struggle to tell the difference between websites and platforms that have real value and the frauds.

 To stand apart from the crowd: